ucgmsim/nzgd_map_from_webplate/readme.md

     USING WEB BASED LOGIN
     To sign in with credentials on the command line, use 'docker login -u <username>'

-    Your one-time device confirmation code is: JGPX-PVKR Press ENTER to open your browser or submit your device code here: https://login.docker.com/activate
+    Your one-time device confirmation code is: XXXX-XXXX Press ENTER to open your browser or submit your device code here: https://login.docker.com/activate

     Waiting for authentication in the browser…